p4lang/p4c/backends/ubpf/README.md

 The sample P4 programs are located in `examples/` directory.
 We have tested them with the [P4rt-OVS](https://github.com/Orange-OpenSource/p4rt-ovs) switch - the Open vSwitch that can be extended with BPF programs at runtime.
 See [the detailed tutorial](./docs/EXAMPLES.md) on how to run and test those examples.

-The P4 programs for P4-to-uBPF compiler must be written for the `ubpf_model.p4`.

 In order to generate the C code use the following command: